 The significant side effect of eptifibatide described in the PURSUIT trial was bleeding.
 In most cases, bleeding was mild and occurred at femoral access sites.
 There were more red cell transfusions required in the Eptifibatide group compared to placebo to counteract anemia.
 However, there is increased bleeding following abciximab administration compared to eptifibatide or tirofiban because of rapid reversibility of latter agents.

 Thrombocytopenia is another side effect of eptifibatide reported in several case reports.
 Thrombocytopenia infrequently occurs with Gp IIb/IIIa inhibitors but sometimes may be profound.
-The risk of thrombocytopenia associated with eptifibatide (0.1 to 0.2%) and tirofiban (0.1-0.3%) is lesser compared to abciximab (0.4-1.1%).
+The risk of thrombocytopenia associated with eptifibatide (0.1 to 0.2%) and tirofiban (0.1 to 0.3%) is lesser compared to abciximab (0.4 to 1.1%).
 Tirofiban induced thrombocytopenia (secondary to eptifibatide) occurs because of the naturally occurring drug-dependent antibodies specific for eptifibatide occupied Gp IIb/IIIa receptor site.
 It is also clinically relevant to distinguish eptifibatide-induced thrombocytopenia from other etiologies.
 Pseudothrombocytopenia can be seen using complete blood cell analysis when blood samples are collected in EDTA- containing tubes.
 The absence of platelet clumping on peripheral smear rules out pseudo-thrombocytopenia.
 Amongst the Gp IIb/IIIa inhibitors, only abciximab has been reported to have an association with pseudo-thrombocytopenia.
 Heparin and eptifibatide are administered simultaneously during PCI and in treatment of ACS.
 In comparison to heparin-induced thrombocytopenia (HIT), eptifibatide usually causes a steep decline in platelet count (less than 30000 cells/ uL).
-HIT-1 occurs within 1 and 5 days whereas HIT-2 occurs within 4 to 20 days following heparin administration.
+HIT-1 occurs within one and five days, whereas HIT-2 occurs within 4 to 20 days following heparin administration.
 Thus thrombocytopenia developing within the first day or severe thrombocytopenia favor thrombocytopenia secondary to eptifibatide.
 Also, the detection of platelet factor-4 (PF-4) assay in HIT can help differentiate it from eptifibatide-induced thrombocytopenia.
 Eptifibatide can inhibit to new platelets in both active and inactive state.
 Thrombocytopenia due to eptifibatide responds better after discontinuation of medication, and addition of platelet bag is not helpful if the patient has a high concentration of eptifibatide in plasma.
 Other side effects reported include hypotension, heart failure, arrhythmias (ventricular fibrillation, atrial fibrillation), hypersensitivity reactions, gastrointestinal, genitourinary or pulmonary alveolar hemorrhage.

 The contraindications to using eptifibatide mentioned below: